-There is no superhero theme song more dramatic, more atmospheric, more embodying of its subject than Danny Elfman’s theme song to Batman: The Animated Series, adapted from his score for 1989’s Batman.
+There is no superhero theme song more dramatic, more atmospheric, more embodying of its subject than Shirley Walker’s theme song to Batman: The Animated Series, adapted from Danny Elfman's score for 1989’s Batman.

 Swinging quickly from its understated but moody opening notes to staccato bursts of horns and strings, culminating in a haunting minor key progression, the theme – like the animated series it eventually anchored – captures perfectly everything Batman can be in just a few short measures.

 1 of 12

 7 of 12

 9 of 12